-Expected future cash flows have been calculated at 31 December 2020 based on projections in the 2021-2025 business plan, extrapolated over the period to the end of the shareholder agreement (2034) using a constant growth rate.
+Expected future cash flows have been calculated at 31 December 2021 based on projections in the 2022-2026 business plan, extrapolated over the period to the end of the shareholder agreement (2034) using a constant growth rate.
 The CNP Santander Insurance acquisition agreement includes an earn-out/earn-in clause based on the performance of the three entities included in the deal.
 The potential effect of applying this clause was not taken into account during the initial purchase price allocation.

 For the above three entities, growth assumptions cover a period of 10 years or the duration of the partnership agreement, whichever is longer.
 The discount rate is calculated based on the local 10-year government bond rate net of tax plus a risk premium of 5%.
-The 2020 discount rate is below that applied in 2019 (6.5%).
-Sensitivity tests have been performed to assess the effect of a 10% decline in business volume and increases of 2% and 4% in the risk premium.
+Sensitivity tests have been performed to assess the effect of a 10% decline in business volume and increases of 2 and 4 percentage points in the risk premium.

-At 31 December 2020, the recoverable amount of goodwill, as determined using the above assumptions, was greater than its carrying amount and no impairment loss was recognised.
+At the reporting date, the recoverable amount of goodwill, as determined using the above assumptions, was greater than its carrying amount and no impairment loss was recognised.

-Changes in goodwill for the period
+6.2.2 Changes in goodwill for the period

-(In € millions) 31.12.2020 31.12.2019 Carrying amount at the beginning of the period 229.9 253.7 Goodwill recognised during the period 0.0 0.0 Adjustments to provisional accounting 0.0 0.0 Translation adjustment on gross goodwill (41.0) (2.1) Other movements 0.0 0.0 Impairment losses recognised during the period 0.0 (21.7) Translation adjustment on movements during the period 0.0 0.0 Carrying amount at the end of the period 188.9 229.9
+(In € millions) 31.12.2021 31.12.2020 Carrying amount at the beginning of the period 188.9 229.9 Goodwill recognised during the period 0.0 0.0 Adjustments to provisional accounting 0.0 0.0 Translation adjustment on gross goodwill 1.0 (41.0) Other movements 0.0 0.0 Impairment losses recognised during the period 0.0 0.0 Translation adjustment on movements during the period 0.0 0.0 Carrying amount at the end of the period 189.9 188.9

-^{} Translation adjustments on gross goodwill concern the Brazilian companies Caixa Seguradora and Previsul.
+^{ 2020} translation adjustments on gross goodwill concern the Brazilian companies Caixa Seguradora and Previsul.

-6.3.
-Value of In-Force business and distribution agreements
+6.3 Value of In-Force business and distribution agreements